microtavor5/PetInfoPlugin/README.md

 Saw a cool pet?
 Have no idea what it was or how to get it?
 Now you can find out without having to even ask other players!

+The Pet Info plugin for RuneLite allows you to right-click pets for info about them, like how they are obtained, or who owns it.
-The Pet Info plugin for RuneLite allows you to highlight pets, have their names displayed above their heads and even right-click for more info!
+It also allows you to highlight pets, and have their names displayed above their heads.

 ##### Known issues:
 * Sometimes the plugin will think there is a pet where there is non.